Mount Everest: Permits

 The Chinese side in Tibet is also managed with permits for summiting Everest.
 They did not issue permits in 2008, due to the Olympic torch relay being taken to the summit of Mount Everest.

 In March 2020, the governments of China and Nepal cancelled all climbing permits for Mount Everest due to the COVID-19 pandemic.
 In April 2020, a group of Chinese mountaineers began an expedition from the Chinese side.
 The mountain remained closed on the Chinese side to all foreign climbers.
 On 10 May 2021, a separation line was announced by Chinese authorities to prevent the spread of coronavirus from climbers ascending Nepal's side.

+In April 2025, the Government of Nepal introduced a new regulation requiring climbers to have previously summited at least one 7,000-metre peak within Nepal before being eligible to obtain a permit for an expedition to Mount Everest.
+The rule is scheduled to come into effect from the Spring 2026 climbing season.